vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 Before any order or liquidity commitment is accepted for a perpetual futures or expiring futures check that the party has `margin + general > 0` with `margin` being the balance in the margin account for the relevant market and `general` the balance in the general account for the relevant asset.
 Orders from parties that don't meet this criteria are rejected.
 This is to be done after the PoW check.

-Before any order or liquidity commitment is for a spot market check that the party has `general > 0` with `general` the balance in the general account for the asset that the order is potentially disposing of / commiting in terms of liquidity.
+Before any order or liquidity commitment is accepted for a spot market, check that the party has balances where `holding + general > 0` for the asset that the order is potentially disposing of / committing in terms of liquidity.
 Orders from parties that don't meet this criteria are rejected.
 This is to be done after the PoW check.

 Network parameter: `spam.order.MinimalMarginQuantumMultiple` (between 0 and infinite)